-A diced bell pepper can be added with the dry pasta.
+Try adding some vegetables to the pasta.
+A diced bell pepper can be added to the dry pasta.
 Other vegetables, like broccoli, can be added fully cooked when the cheese is added.

 Make a fast Italian casserole for dinner.
 Use Italian sausage and drained diced tomatoes—season with Italian seasoning or basil.
 Change the cheese to mozzarella or an Italian cheese mix.

 Three changes make this recipe healthier.
 Turkey smoked sausage or kielbasa will decrease the fat, as will using lower-fat sour cream and shredded cheese.
 Never use non-fat cheese or sour cream.

 Using full-fat products, one serving is 562 calories and 36 grams of fat.
 By switching to lower-fat products, one serving is 374 calories and 12.5 grams of fat.
 Since this is how I usually cook this recipe, this is what appears in the nutrition calculations.